 and the fish swimming in the water.”

 – Lilla Watson, 2006

 The kuril dhagun spaces are available for commercial booking through our Venue Hire page.
-All of the spaces offer multiple audio visual solutions as well as several catering options to suit your needs.
+All of the spaces offer multiple audio visual solutions for your event.